 From Apr 1909 to Dec 1916, Shively missed 374 of 1,290 roll call votes, which is 29.0%.
-This is better than the median of 29.6% among the lifetime records of senators serving in Dec 1916.
+This is on par with the median of 29.6% among the lifetime records of senators serving in Dec 1916.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|